 In our survey analysis, we found:

-- Most participants had low to extremely low incomes with nearly 70% earning less than $36,000 per year.
-This was despite the fact that 64% of participants (ages 25+) had a four-year college degree, a figure that doubles the estimated 32% of the general population (ages 25+) with a four-year degree in Los Angeles County.
+- Most participants reported having low-to-extremely-low incomes.
+Nearly 70% earned less than $36,000 per year.
+This was despite the fact that nearly two-thirds of survey participants (ages 25+) had a four-year college degree (64%), which is twice the portion of the general population (ages 25+ ) in Los Angeles County with a four-year degree (32%).

 - About 1 in 10 participants lacked health care insurance altogether, and these participants were disproportionately immigrants to the United States.
 Only 41% of participants had a health care insurance plan provided by their employer or school.
 One-third relied on a public health insurance plan (32%) and nearly 20% relied on a parent’s or partner/spouse’s plan.
-47% of participants paid out of pocket for one or more forms of gender-affirming care that were not covered by insurance.
+47% of participants had paid out-of-pocket for at least one form of gender-affirming care because it was not covered by their insurance.

 - 90% of participants delayed care in the past year with economic factors playing a significant role.
 Half had delayed care due to a lack of money (50%) and nearly one-third due to a lack of time off work (31%).
 Other reasons included anxiety related to past traumatic health care experiences (48%), distrust in providers (38%) and fears of mistreatment due to transphobia (45%), mental health stigma (23%), or racism or xenophobia (17% of BIPOC participants).